-The overarching objective is to investigate if a pre-genesis disturbance has matured into a TC, including the organization of convection and the development of a closed low-level circulation.
+The overarching objective is to investigate if a pre-genesis disturbance has the potential to mature into a TC, including the organization of convection and the development of a closed low-level circulation.

-1) To investigate the favorability in both dynamics (e.g., vertical wind shear) and thermodynamics (e.g., moisture) for tropical cyclogenesis in the environment near a pre-TD, especially the downstream environment [IFEX Goals 1, 3]
+1) To investigate the favorability in both dynamics (e.g., vertical wind shear) and thermodynamics (e.g., moisture) for tropical cyclogenesis in the environment near a pre-TD, especially the downstream environment [IFEX Goal 3].